Whether you know it or not, your workers are beginning to wonder who of their clients will be generous enough to give them an end-of-the-year bonus.

 3. Bonuses build respect between you and your team

-We’ve all heard the saying before that “all employees hate their bosses.”
+We’ve all heard the saying before that “all workers hate their bosses.”
 There have even been movies made just to iterate the belief.

 We’re here to tell you that all of that is a myth.
 Bosses can be loved by their team, but you must give to get.